The Big Sleep: Plot

 The next day, Marlowe visits Sternwood, who remains curious about Rusty's whereabouts and offers Marlowe an additional $1,000 if he is able to locate him.
 On the way out, Marlowe returns Carmen's gun to her, and she asks him to teach her how to shoot.
 They go to an abandoned field, where she tries to kill him, but he has loaded the gun with blanks and merely laughs at her; the shock causes Carmen to have an epileptic seizure.
 Marlowe brings her back and tells Vivian he has guessed the truth: Carmen came on to Rusty and he spurned her, so she killed him.
 Eddie, who had been backing Geiger, helped Vivian conceal the killing by helping to dispose of Rusty's body, inventing a story about his wife running off with Rusty, and then blackmailing her himself.
 Vivian says she did it to keep it all from her father, so he would not despise his own daughters, and promises to have Carmen institutionalized.

-With the case now over, Marlowe goes to a local bar and orders several double Scotches.
-While drinking, he begins to think about Mona "Silver-Wig" Mars, but never sees her again.

 Background

+In 1931, Chandler lost his job at the Dabney Oil Syndicate and decided to teach himself fiction writing.
+(Note: Chandler said he was "intrigued" out of the company.
+Reflecting on the event that set him on his famed writing career, the editors of The Annotated Big Sleep add, "He later blamed the sacking on the Depression and various conspiracies against him, but in fact he was fired for drunkenness, absenteeism, in-office liaisons, and general erratic behavior.
+Such stuff as dreams are made on.")
+He wrote to a friend, "I'm on the threshold of getting the only place I ever wanted with all my heart to get.
+I'm making a start as a writer."
+Magazines of the era were divided into higher-end "slicks" and pulp magazines, home to a variety of genre fiction aimed at a mass market.
+H. L. Mencken and George Jean Nathan had founded the pulp Black Mask in 1920 to offset losses in their "slick", The Smart Set.
+As the golden age of detective fiction took shape, Chandler saw in Dashiell Hammett's Black Mask stories a path to sustain himself financially and grow as a writer.